 Measure the Height of the Chair Rail

 There is no single, perfect height for chair rail on your wall.
 You may wish to consider one of several options based on your needs:

 - One-third high rule: Conventional chair railing advice says that chair rail tends to look best when it is one-third of the height of the room.
-For a ceiling that is 8 feet high, this would place the chair rail at around 36 inches high.
+For a ceiling that is 8 feet high, this would place the chair rail in the 30- to 36-inch height range.

-- Chair back height: Since one purpose of chair rail is to act as a buffer between the wall and the backs of chairs, you may wish to measure the height of your chair backs and use this as chair rail height.
+- Chair back height: Since the original purpose of the chair rail is to act as a buffer between the wall and the backs of chairs, you may wish to measure the height of your chair backs and use this as chair rail height.
 Be sure to use the chair backs' leading edge when measuring.

 - Visual feeling: Easily experiment with various heights by running a strip of painter's tape horizontally across the wall.
 Try different heights over a period of a few days until you are certain.